Pothuraju5121/Python-Masterclass/Install_and_Setup.md

 How to Check Your Python Version on Windows
 To check if you already have Python on your Windows machine, first open a command-line application, such as Terminal.
 > Tip: Here’s how you open PowerShell:

-Press the Win key.
+> Press the Win key.

-Type PowerShell.
+> Type PowerShell.

-Press Enter.
+> Press Enter.

-Alternatively, you can right-click the Start button and select Windows PowerShell or Windows PowerShell (Admin).
+> Alternatively, you can right-click the Start button and select Windows PowerShell or Windows PowerShell (Admin).

+With the command line open, type in the following command and press Enter:

+> C:\> python --version
+> Python 3.8.4